-D.6 Co-payments
+D.5 Co-payments

-- (1) The Provider may charge a Service User a Co-payment for providing Services and Supplying a Subsidised Pharmaceutical prescribed by: - (a) a prescriber employed by a District Health Board; - (b) a provider or prescriber with an access or service agreement with the Ministry, a District Health Board, or a PHO; - (c) an after hours provider with an access or service agreement with a DHB or PHO; or - (d) a provider providing a fully publicly funded service under a Section 88 Notice - (2) The Provider must determine the amount of a Co-payment it may charge a Service User in accordance with the Procedures Manual, Pharmaceutical Schedule, and the Health Entitlement Cards Regulations 1993. - (3) The Provider must not charge a Service User a Co-payment if an exemption as set out in the Procedures Manual applies. - (4) Unless the Supply of the Pharmaceutical is a Negative A3 or J3 Transaction or an exemption set out in the Procedures Manual applies, the DHB will calculate each payment payable to the Provider under Schedules 1 or 3 (if relevant) on the basis that the Provider collected the Standard Copayment Amount from the Service User, whether or not the Provider collected some or all of the Standard Co-payment Amount.
+- (1) Subject to subclauses (2) and (3), if a Service User is charged a Co-payment, the Provider must determine the amount of the Co-payment it may charge the Service User in accordance with the Procedures Manual, the Pharmaceutical Schedule, and the Health Entitlement Cards Regulations 1993. - (2) The Provider may charge a Service User up to the Maximum Standard Co-payment Amount for Dispensing a Subsidised Pharmaceutical to the Service User prescribed by: - (a) a prescriber employed by a District Health Board; - (b) a provider or prescriber with an access or service agreement with the Ministry, a District Health Board, or a PHO;

+- (c) an after-hours provider with an access or service agreement with a DHB or PHO; or - (d) a provider providing a fully publicly funded service under a Section 88 Notice. - (3) The Provider must not charge a Service User a Co-payment if an exemption as set out in the Procedures Manual applies. - (4) Unless the Dispensing of the Pharmaceutical is done as part of a Negative A3 or J3 Transaction, or an exemption set out in the Procedures Manual applies, the DHB will calculate each payment payable to the Provider under Schedules 1 or 3 (if relevant) on the basis that the Provider collected the Maximum Standard Co-payment Amount from the Service User, whether or not the Provider collected some or all of the Maximum Standard Co-payment Amount.

-D.7 Product Premiums
+D.6 Product Premiums

-- (1) If the price of a Pharmaceutical charged by its manufacturer is more than the subsidy set out in the Pharmaceutical Schedule for the Pharmaceutical, the Provider may charge a Service User the difference between the manufacturer's price and the subsidy, plus any mark-up ("Product Premium"), in addition to any Co-payments, in accordance with clause D.6. - (2) If a Service User is prescribed a Pharmaceutical that incurs a Product Premium, the Provider must inform the Service User if there is a fully subsidised Pharmaceutical on the Pharmaceutical Schedule that is an alternative to the Pharmaceutical that the Service User has been prescribed.
+- (1) If the price of a Pharmaceutical charged by its manufacturer is more than the subsidy set out in the Pharmaceutical Schedule for the Pharmaceutical, the Provider may charge a Service User the difference between the manufacturer's price and the subsidy, plus any mark-up ("Product Premium"), in addition to any Co-payments charged, in accordance with clause D.5. - (2) If a Service User is prescribed a Pharmaceutical that incurs a Product Premium, the Provider must inform the Service User if there is a fully subsidised Pharmaceutical on the Pharmaceutical Schedule that is an alternative to the Pharmaceutical that the Service User has been prescribed.

-D.8 Pharmacist Charges
+D.7 Pharmacy Charges